- Clearer Thinking Team

 How do you identify cognitive biases?

-Just knowing that there are such things as cognitive biases is a great first step to identifying them in yourself.
+Just knowing about specific cognitive biases is a great first step to identifying them in yourself, but knowledge of the biases is often not sufficient to cause you to identify them.
 Once you’ve done that, it can be helpful to get to know the most common cognitive biases (such as the ones presented above) so that you can look out for them in your own thinking.

 Can you avoid cognitive bias?

-Yes and no. It is possible to reduce the influence of cognitive biases on your thinking (and this can be very beneficial!), but it's not possible to completely remove all of your cognitive biases.
+Yes and no. It is possible to reduce the influence of cognitive biases on your thinking (and this can be very beneficial!).
+So you may be able to avoid a cognitive bias in many particular instances.
+But it's not possible to completely remove all of your cognitive biases.

 How do you overcome cognitive biases?